-- Accommodation at clean and comfortable tea house or lodge.
+- Accommodation at a clean and comfortable tea house or lodge.

 - Welcome dinner with cultural program as listed in the itinerary.

-- Half day guided city tour with world heritage entrance permit as listed in itinerary.
+- Half-day guided city tour with world heritage entrance permit as listed in the itinerary.

 - Private transportation to and from the starting and ending points of the trek as applicable.

-- Free use of quality trekking gear - sleeping bag, fleece liner, down jacket, rain poncho etc while on trek
+- Free use of quality trekking gear - sleeping bag, fleece liner, down jacket, rain poncho, etc while on the trek

 - Professional local trekking group leader well trained in Wilderness First Aid.

-- We will provide fluent English speaking guide
+- We will provide a fluent English-speaking guide

-- Assistant trekking guides and other support staff for Everest Kalapathar trek.
+- Assistant trekking guides and other support staff for the Everest Kalapathar trek.